Welcome to MYA's Patient Bookings Department

 My name is Amy Elsegood and I am a Patient Bookings Advisor at MYA.

-My job is an important role in a patient’s journey, my role entails answering patient initial inquiries over the phone.
-The patient bookings department is often the first point of contact a patient has with MYA, and a lot of patients are very nervous and have been waiting a long time to speak to someone about their decision to have cosmetic surgery, so it is very important to me, that I make them feel instantly comfortable and supported.
+My job is an important role in a patient's journey and my main job is answering patient initial enquiries over the phone.
+The Patient Bookings Department is often the first point of contact a patient has with MYA and a lot of patients are very nervous and have been waiting a long time to speak to someone about their decision to have cosmetic surgery.
+So it is very important to me that I make them feel instantly comfortable and supported.

 At this stage in their journey, patients have lots of questions and aren't always sure what the right procedure is for them.
 It is my duty to listen to their stories and reasons for wanting to have cosmetic surgery and advise in ways MYA can help them.
 Once the patient feels they have had their initial questions answered and they are happy to move on to the next stage, I book them into one of our amazing clinics across the UK to meet with a Patient Coordinator to get their MYA journey started.

 MYA is more than just a job to me